 - First Line Managers

-- Top managers are responsible for making strategies of the organization.
-They have more strategic roles so their competencies have to be based on leadership and visionary approach.
+- Top managers are responsible for making strategies for the organization.
+They have more strategic roles so their competencies have to be based on leadership and a visionary approach.

 - Middle managers are below the top managers and hence, report to them.
-They get the goals and instructions from top management and pass to the first line managers who are finally responsible for accomplishment of work by the employees.
+They get the goals and instructions from top management and pass them to the first-line managers who are finally responsible for the accomplishment of work by the employees.

-Managers have to interact with the other managers of same level.
-This is called horizontal structure of management where the manager of one department has to coordinate with the managers of other departments in order to accomplish tasks.
+Managers have to interact with other managers of the same level.
+This is the horizontal structure of management where the manager of one department has to coordinate with the managers of other departments in order to accomplish tasks.

 Effect of centralization & decentralization

-- Centralization refers to the extent to which authority and decision making is confined at the top levels of the organization.
-This means top management takes all the important decisions and lower level managers have less authority to take decisions.
+Centralization refers to the extent to which authority and decision-making are confined at the top levels of the organization.
+This means top management takes all the important decisions and lower-level managers have less authority to make decisions.

-- Decentralization is the opposite of centralization.
-In decentralization, authority and decision making power is sufficiently delegated to the lower levels thus, lower level managers have increased level of autonomy.
-This has a huge impact on the way a manager has to organize the activities and take decisions.
-Organizations having decentralized style of management tend to hire managers with more leadership abilities.
-They prefer people who tend to take initiatives, make quick assessments, have strong problem solving skills and take effective decisions.
-Such managers have more autonomy so they organize the resources in a much efficient way than the centralized structure where managers have less flexibility.
+Decentralization is the opposite of centralization.
+In decentralization, authority and decision-making power sufficiently pass down to the lower levels thus, lower-level managers have a high level of autonomy.
+This has a huge impact on the way a manager has to organize activities and take decisions.
+Organizations having a decentralized style of management tend to hire managers with more leadership abilities.
+They prefer people who tend to take initiative, make quick assessments, have strong problem-solving skills, and take effective decisions.
+Such managers have more autonomy so they organize the resources in a much more efficient way than the centralized structure where managers have less flexibility.

-Controlling function of management deeply connects with the planning function.
-Planning function of management deals with establishing the goals and objectives while controlling determines whether the organization is meeting those goals and objectives or not.
+The controlling function of management deeply connects with the planning function.
+The planning function of management deals with establishing the goals and objectives while controlling determines whether the organization is meeting those goals and objectives or not.
 The managers constantly monitor the performance of employees.
 They supervise the activities planned in the planning phase to ensure that their scope remains upright.
 They also identify any off-track activities needing corrective actions.
 This function requires managers to give feedback to their subordinates and establish effective communication.

-Controlling phase ensures the effective use of company’s resources.
-It is essential to measure the progress of activities against the pre-set standards so that every resource remains focused upon the organizational objectives.
-This includes quality control checks, assessment of allocated financial resources and ensuring timely completion of activities.
+The controlling phase ensures the effective use of the company’s resources.
+It is essential to measure the progress of activities against the pre-set standards so that every resource remains focused on the organizational objectives.
+This includes quality control checks, assessment of allocated financial resources, and ensuring timely completion of activities.

 Every department of the company requires effective control over the resources.
 Let’s have a brief look:

 - Human resource control– Deals with the processes to help the employees achieve organizational goals.
-This includes employee development activities, smart compensation, competency based hiring and all motivation based HR policies.
-This control aims to direct human resource towards accomplishing the company goals.
+This includes employee development activities, smart compensation, competency-based hiring, and all motivation-based HR policies.
+This control aims to direct human resources toward accomplishing the company’s goals.

-- Operational control– This control tends to direct the company processes/ operations with a goals oriented approach.
+- Operational control- This control tends to direct the company processes/ operations with a goal-oriented approach.
 Every operational process of the company should support its overall goals and success.

-- Financial control– This is the control upon the finances of the company.
+- Financial control- This is the control of the finances of the company.
 Every department receives a specified budget to operate smoothly.
-Hence, finance department must be able to support the goals of all other departments and finally the goals of the organization.
+Hence, the finance department must be able to support the goals of all other departments and finally the goals of the organization.

-- Marketing control– Goals of marketing department should also support the company goals.
-Maximizing sales and acquiring large market share ultimately enhances profits of the organization.
+- Marketing control- The goals of the marketing department should also support the company’s goals.
+Maximizing sales and acquiring a large market share ultimately enhance the profits of the organization.
 So, all marketing activities need to be controlled keeping this real goal in mind.